Oil and gas industry waste

 Oil and gas waste regulations

-UK waste regulations and their devolved Scottish, Welsh, and Northern Irish equivalents apply to oil and gas waste only once it reaches onshore, past the low tide mark.
+UK commercial waste regulations and their devolved Scottish, Welsh, and Northern Irish equivalents apply to oil and gas waste only once it reaches onshore, past the low tide mark.

 This means that the waste generated offshore (the vast majority!) is subject to different regulations while it is at sea.
 Also, since it includes special and radioactive wastes, it is subject to additional, more stringent regulations than your typical corner shop.